kennygrant/bestiary/time.md

 # Time in Go

+Go includes a good set of primitives for dealing with time in the standard library, with few problems.

 ## AddDate

 The AddDate function adjusts dates according to rollover rules.
 Adding years and days is relatively straightforward.
 If you add 7 years to a date, you'll find it has the same, unless that date doesn't exist in the year, in which case the day before is chosen.
 For example